 More hiking adventures at Cloudland Canyon State Park

 Have energy and daylight left?
 Don’t miss the hike to the canyon’s incredible waterfalls on the Cloudland Canyon Waterfalls Trail.
 It’s a strenuous workout, with a ton of challenging stairs – but the views of Cherokee Falls and Hemlock Falls are simply incredible.
 Or explore the canyon’s boulder-filled floor under the canopy of fragrant hemlock on the Sitton’s Gulch Trail.
-And find more adventure inspiration at this outstanding park in our Cloudland Canyon State Park adventure guide.
+Find more adventure inspiration at this outstanding park in our Cloudland Canyon State Park adventure guide.
+And if you’re up for more gorge-filled adventures, check out our favorite hikes in Georgia’s canyons for some truly spectacular sights.

 34.834667, -85.480517 // N34 50.080 W85 28.831